Rolex Buyer’s Guide: Checklist When Buying a Rolex Watch

-When it comes to vintage watches, you need to understand if the original is dented, is it aligned?
+When it comes to vintage watches, you need to understand if the original is dented and if it is properly aligned.
 And is it operating properly, if it has a rotating bezel.
 It is not uncommon that vintage watches have their inserts changed, so make sure you identify if the insert is original and authentic.

 Understand the condition of the case.
 Identify any dents and dings.
 Superficial hairlines and scratches can easily be polished away, but if it has major dings and deep scratches, it is more difficult to remove them shall you wish to do so.